-Necrotizing Periodontal Disease: Acute necrotizing periodontal disease (ANUG) is an uncommon acute infection of the gum tissue.
+Acute necrotizing ulcerative gingivitis (ANUG) is an uncommon acute infection of the gum tissue.
 It is characterized by painful and bleeding gums, bad breath, and rapid onset of pain.
 If left untreated, necrotizing periodontal disease can spread throughout the facial areas (cheeks, jaw) and cause extensive damage.
 Necrotizing periodontal disease is usually associated with stress or systemic health conditions such as AIDS and malnutrition.

 Periodontal disease is caused by dental plaque, which contains harmful bacteria.
 The mouth is full of bacteria but they tend to be harmless varieties.
 Periodontal disease usually develops because of an increase in bacteria quantity in the oral cavity and a change in balance from harmless to disease-causing bacteria.
 These harmful bacteria increase in mass and thickness until they form a sticky residue called plaque.

 Plaque begins to form within a minute after you finished brushing your teeth.
-Plaque is a type of biofilm.
-Biofilm is sticky and attracts bacteria that begin to grow and form plaque.
-When growth accumulates to excessive levels, however, bacterial plaque that sticks to the surfaces of the teeth and adjacent gums will cause inflammation then infection with subsequent swelling and redness.
+Plaque is a type of biofilm, composed of bacteria encased in a sticky extracellular matrix.
+When plaque growth accumulates to excessive levels, it will cause inflammation and infection of periodontal structures.

 Most adults have some form of gum disease but are unaware of it.
 The main risk factors for periodontal disease include: